tdunning/log-synth/README.md

 `-format CSV | TSV | JSON` Defines what format the output should use.

  `-output output-directory-name`    Designates an output directory.
+Output files will be created in this directory named according to the pattern `synth-<thread>` where `<thread>` part is replaced by the thread number that created the file.

  `-threads n`  Indicates how many threads to use for generating data.
 Requires `-output`.
-Note that the schema is shared across all of the threads so an id sampler will still generator all consecutive values in order, but the values will be distributed pretty much randomly across the output files.
+Note that the schema is shared across all of the threads so a schema with an id sampler will still generate all consecutive values in order, but the values will be distributed pretty much randomly across the output files.

 ## Samplers Allowed in a Schema